- Enjoying the panoramic coastal road between Santa Maria di Leuca and Otranto

 - Visiting 3 UNESCO heritage sites; Lecce, Alberobello and Matera

 - Savouring the deep red wine of the Salento region and the crisp whites of Locorotondo

-After arrival in Bari airport (BRI), we take the 3 hour transfer to Santa Maria di Leuca where there is time to assemble the bikes before dinner and to have a wander along the seaside boulevard, taking in the atmosphere of this little seaside town at the very tip of Puglia.
+After arrival at Bari airport (BRI), we take you on the 3 hour transfer to Santa Maria di Leuca where there will be time to assemble your bikes before dinner and to have a wander along the seaside boulevard, taking in the atmosphere of this little seaside town at the very tip of Puglia.

-The village is dotted with colourful and alternative ‘mansions‘, and surrounded by crystal clear sea, where the Adriatic and the Ionaian seas divide.
-A difficult view to leave behind but there are plenty beautiful views ahead of us!
+The village is dotted with colourful and alternative ‘mansions‘, and surrounded by crystal clear waters, where the Adriatic and the Ionian seas divide.
+A difficult view to leave behind but there are plenty of beautiful views ahead of us!